PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-text | a text to match with the text of the page
+pattern | a pattern to match with the text of the page

 ## Verify Text Present

-Verifies that the specified text appears somewhere on the page.
+Verifies that the specified text pattern appears somewhere on the rendered page shown to the user.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage